SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

 1. Open your BAS
 2. Open your Fiori Dev Space.
-3. Optional: This step is only needed if you want to deploy your app into your Cloud Foundry html5 repository.
+3. Optional: This step is only needed if you want to deploy your app into your Cloud Foundry HTML5 repository.
-   Connect to your Cloud Foundry endpoint of your CF subaccount.
+   Connect to the Cloud Foundry endpoint of your CF subaccount.
    Start the command palette from the menu View > Find Command, search for cf:login, and select the command `CF:Login to Cloud Foundry`.
    Enter the Cloud Foundry endpoint you want to use.
 Enter your email and your password to proceed.
-   Next, you need to select the Cloud Foundry Organization and space you want use.
+   Next, you need to select the Cloud Foundry Organization and space you want to use.

 ### Create a Project from Template with an SAP Fiori List-Detail Application Template

 1. Open your Business Application Studio (BAS)
-2. Open the Get Started Home Page (you can reopen it always navigating to Menu Bar --> Help --> Get Started).
+2. Open the Get Started Home Page (you can always reopen it by navigating to Menu Bar --> Help --> Get Started).
 3. Select **Start from template**.
 4. Select **SAP Fiori Application** and press "Start".
 5. Select **Deprecated Templates** (formerly SAPUI5 freestyle) as Template Type.